Daniel Repsch

 Currently living in St. Louis, Jamica Zion takes pride in being a groovy solo dancer, a dynamic follow, and growing lead.
 Jamica aims for range, not just in connection and style, but across genres too!
 Since starting Jazz and Blues dances over 15 years ago, she’s collected multiple titles from contests across top US events including Lindy Focus, Camp Jitterbug, Beantown, and Camp Hollywood.
 As a solo artist, Jamica has prioritized performance over contests so instead of a collection of solo wins, she has a diverse and abundant portfolio (check some out on YouTube)!
 When Jamica is not social dancing, teaching, or working on choreography, they are likely reading, playing games, napping, or relaxing with loved ones.

 Jamica’s approach towards sharing dance with others includes a critical understanding and appreciation of its history and culture, while simultaneously ushering students to build their own styles and meaningful connections to it.
 Jamica draws on their professional training from various social justice organizations and a long educational background which includes nearly three degrees in Sociology.
 This unique blend of experiences, teacher training, and knowledge allows Jamica to deliver inclusive and culturally responsible content that is creative, thought provoking, and original!
 In the past year Jamica has been proudly collaborating on queer centered history presentations, The Queer Walk of Fame display, community discussions, classes, and event consultations with Adam Brozowski.
-While this isn’t Jamica’s first time promoting queer history of Blues and Jazz, both in and outside the dance community, this has quickly become one of the most impactful projects they’ve engaged in to date!
+While this isn’t Jamica’s first time promoting queer history of Blues and Jazz, both in and outside the dance scenes, this has quickly become one of the most impactful projects they’ve collaborated on, to date!

 Julie Brown